jacoblyles/hangbot/readme.md

 To use Hangbot, first make sure you are using a machine with a recent copy of node.js and [npm](http://npmjs.org/).
 Then you can install this project with

-    $ git clone
+    $ git clone git://github.com/jacoblyles/hangbot.git
     $ cd hangbot
     $ npm install -g

-The "-g" flag installs an executable script that will be accessible from any working directory.
-Pretty nifty!
+The "-g" flag installs an executable script called `hangbot` that will be accessible from any working directory.

 The commands available for hangbot are: